 The Stories Journey Over Time - Written by many over a course of many years

-As you many have noticed, these stories hold the imagination not only of that long ago Sultan, but of many generations of those who have heard or read of the adventures and characters both of this world, and ...beyond.
+These stories hold the imagination not only of that long ago Sultan, but of many generations of those who have heard or read of the adventures and characters both of this world, and ...beyond.

 Inspiring the imagination of other writers, of videographers, of myriad artists... dancers, choreographers, painters, to name a few.